Dr Thomas Plume, 1630–1704

 Dr Thomas Plume, born in Maldon in Essex in 1630, is remembered today for the many bequests he left which established important scientific, religious and cultural charities.
-Still operational today are the Plumian Professorship of Astronomy at Cambridge University (held by many notable scientists including Fred Hoyle and Martin Rees), the Plume Library at Maldon and the Plume Trust for poor clergy in the Diocese of Rochester.
+Still operational today are the Plumian Professorship of Astronomy at Cambridge University, the Plume Library at Maldon and the Plume Trust for poor clergy in the Diocese of Rochester.

 This volume provides the first comprehensive account of the life, work and philanthropy of Plume.
-Educated at Chelmsford Grammar School and Christ’s College, Cambridge, Plume was vicar of Greenwich from 1658 and archdeacon of Rochester from 1679, forging strong links with Kent and holding both posts until his death in 1704.
+Educated at Chelmsford Grammar School and Christ’s College, Cambridge, Plume was vicar of Greenwich from 1658 and archdeacon of Rochester from 1679, holding both posts until his death in 1704.
+At Greenwich he was noted favourably for his preaching by Samuel Pepys and John Evelyn on more than one occasion.
 He died a wealthy man and his will contained 79 bequests.

 Contact us at UH Press if you have any queries or would like to find out more about this book.